tumen102/GradleMCP/README.md

 # GradleMCP
 A simple to setup workspace to use mcp with Gradle.
+Originally made by Hippo

 Linux: Yes, tested.